 Like ExpressVPN and NordVPN, Private Internet Access now offers add-ons for Chrome, Firefox and Opera, enabling you to connect to the VPN directly from the browser interface.
 This only protects your browser traffic, but if that's not an issue, the extension makes Private Internet Access much easier to use.

-The extension looks and feels almost identical to the other clients, making it very easy to use.
+The extension looks and feels almost identical to the other clients, so there's almost no learning curve.
 A simple opening interface has a big Connect button to connect to the closest server, and there's a full list of locations, with latencies (and a Favorites system) if needed.
 At a minimum, you can enable the VPN from inside your browser with a couple of clicks.

 A split tunneling-type Bypass List enables specifying websites which you don't want to use the VPN.
 If they don't work as they should with the VPN on, add them to the Bypass List and their traffic will be rerouted through your regular connection.